 - Headphones are not part of the uniform.

 Further Uniform can be purchased from Bentalls, Kingston.

 Haircuts and hairstyles must be of a conservative style and cut to a uniform and moderate length, without creating a crop, Mohican or layered effect.
 There should be no lines or patterns cut into the hair.
-Long hair which is over the collar must be worn up at all times.
 Naturally curly or similar types of hair must also be of moderate length.

-Refusal to co-operate in wearing unifrom will result in a pupil being withdrawn from the school community and parents/carer contacted.
+Refusal to co-operate in wearing uniform will result in a pupil being withdrawn from the school community and parents/carer contacted.

 Having the right equipment for school every day helps to ensure lessons start smoothly.
 This allows learning to take place, which in turn, supports pupil progress.